6.1 Notation

 A description of the behaviour of the word.

-The type of a stack item is specified by the character(s) the name starts with:
+The type of a stack item is specified by the prefix of the name:

 f